Expert Explains How Buk, S-300, and S-400 SAM Systems Will Reduce Storm Shadow's Effectiveness to Zero

 S-400 SAM system

-In the most missile-threatened directions, such target illumination radars should be dispersed at a distance of 50 - 60 km from each other for the most effective coverage of low-altitude sections near the radio horizon boundaries.
+In the most missile-threatened areas, such target illumination radars should be spaced 50 - 60 km apart for maximum effective coverage of low-altitude sections near the radio horizon boundaries.

-Earlier, www1.ru reported that the Russian military had refined the popular Mavic reconnaissance quadcopter.
-Soldiers clad the drone in a protective "barbecue" net, which will help it against aerial UAV attacks.
+Earlier, www1.ru reported that Russian military personnel had refined a popular reconnaissance Mavic quadcopter.
+Soldiers encased the drone in a protective "barbecue" net, which will help it against aerial UAV attacks.

 Read more on the topic: